sebastiantoh/tp/docs/UserGuide.md

      the current month and year.

 **Example**:
-Let's say you want to compare the number of meetings you have had for each month in the past 5 months with the current month.
+Let's say you want to compare the number of meetings you have had for each month in the past 5 months and the current month.
 You can do so as shown.

 1. Type `meeting stats 6` and press <kbd>Enter</kbd>.